 The diversity of learners challenges policy makers, teachers and others to provide education that is able to flexibly respond to that diversity.
 We need to respond in such a way that barriers to participation, learning and achievement are removed, inclusion and equality are promoted and a high quality education for all is developed and sustained.

-The Scottish Government published guidance Included, Engaged and Involved Part 1: attendance in Scottish schools (2007) aims to promote good attendance in schools and provides guidance for Local Authorities and schools on how to promote engagement and motivation, including among those who may be at risk of poor attendance.
+The Scottish Government published guidance Included, Engaged and Involved Part 1 aims to promote good attendance in schools and provides guidance for Local Authorities and schools on how to promote engagement and motivation, including among those who may be at risk of poor attendance.

-The Scottish Government published Included, Engaged and Involved Part 2: a positive approach to managing school exclusions (IEI2) in 2011 provides guidance and support to Local Authorities, schools and other learning establishments and their partners to keep all children and young people fully included, engaged and involved in their education wherever this takes places; and to improve outcomes for those most at risk of exclusion.
+The Scottish Government published Included, Engaged and Involved Part 2 which provides guidance and support to Local Authorities, schools and other learning establishments and their partners to keep all children and young people fully included, engaged and involved in their education wherever this takes places; and to improve outcomes for those most at risk of exclusion.

 All children and young people need support to help them learn and develop.
 The needs of the child or young person should always be central to the identification, planning and provision of support.
 Support should be appropriate, proportionate and timely.

-Building the Curriculum 3 (PDF file) sets out a range of entitlements for all children.
+Building the Curriculum (PDF) sets out a range of entitlements for all children.
 These include the commitment that every child and young person is entitled to support to enable them to: